-Travel is very much not happening right now, but where would you like to go when the world is open for business again?
+Where would you like to go and what would you like to do when the world is fully open for business again?

 Spread Virtual Hugs

-In-person hugs may be hard to come by these days, but that doesn’t mean we can’t share hugs online.
+In-person hugs aren’t necessarily easy to come by with social distancing, but that doesn’t mean we can’t share hugs online.

 This page contains affiliate link that allow you to support MH@H at no extra cost to you.